Office of International Programs

 Criteria for Acceptance and Application Requirements

-For the EL Salvador Program, students must have (and maintain) a minimum of 3.0 CQPA.
-They should apply to Loyola’s international programs office by Dec.
-1, of their sophomore year, in order to be considered for fall or spring semester spots in their junior year.
-Disciplinary records from Loyola’s office of student life are taken into consideration when reviewing applications.
+For the El Salvador Program, students must have (and maintain) a minimum of 3.0 CQPA.
+They should apply to Loyola’s Office of International Programs by December 3 (first Wednesday after Thanksgiving of their sophomore year, in order to be considered for fall or spring semester spots in their junior year.
+Disciplinary records from Loyola’s Office of Student Life are taken into consideration when reviewing applications.
 Students should mark down second and third choices in the event that we cannot offer them a spot in the El Salvador Program.